Achieving Business Growth by Sharing Ideas and Solving Problems

 What’s ahead in this article:

-- Step 2 Determine key focus areas for your thought leadership
+• Step 2 Determine key focus areas for your content

-- Step 3 Evaluate the best way to deliver your thought leadership
+• Step 3 Evaluate the best way to deliver your content

 Galvanise action

 Meet Sarah, a well-regarded workshop facilitator and executive coach.
 Based in Sydney, Australia, Sarah has been coaching C-suite executives and senior leadership teams for over 15 years.
-For most of this time, Sarah has achieved considerable success through word-of-mouth and clients who have happily been retained for years.
+Sarah has achieved considerable success through word-of-mouth and her clients have stayed with her for many years.

-However, Sarah is keen to grow her business this year and knows that this requires her to increase the professional visibility of her brand and that of her business.
-While she has a LinkedIn profile, she is not very active and she also does not have a business website.
-Sarah does not blog or write articles but is open to doing so.
-What could Sarah do to support building her business?
+However, Sarah is keen to grow her business this year and knows that she needs to increase the professional visibility of her brand and that of her business.
+So here’s the deal: Sarah has a LinkedIn profile but is not active there and she doesn’t have a business website.
+So, what can Sarah do to grow her business?

 Sharing thoughts and insights to shift perspectives or galvanise action requires several things initially: trust, credibility, and patience, and not necessarily in that order.

 In a face-to-face environment, Sarah’s audience can verify the situation directly and in real time, considering her content, poise, tone and delivery.
-First impressions matter in face-to-face interactions, and they can be strengthened in follow-up conversations, whether in a group setting or individual conversations.
+First impressions matter in face-to-face interactions.

 But what about in a digital environment?
 This is when Sarah’s personal brand and digital profile take on a heightened significance.